 71 Republic was born out of the minds of three teens in the summer of 2016.
 Originally meant to be a news blog, the vision quickly changed, with plans to be a YouTube podcast.
 However, none of this was ever realized, as soon after the 2016 Presidential Election, interest in the idea faded.

 In early 2017, however, one of the original three teens (Mason Mohon) decided to revive the project.
 Mason reached out to Matthew Geiger, who was one of the original three founders and brought him back on board.
 With two out of the original three founders back together, they were ready to roll.
-This time, however, the idea was to create a news site.
+This time, however, the idea was to create a news website.
+The site was to be centered around the propagation of open and free opinions, as well as unbiased reports of the news.

-The team recruited Ryan Manthy, who had recently taken interest in the project.
-From January to May, the three would have conference calls every Tuesday and Thursday, for two hours each, meticulously plotting the site’s creation.
-In addition, the team raised over 500 dollars to pay for the start-up costs.
+From January to May, the two would have conference calls every Tuesday and Thursday, for two hours each, meticulously planning the site’s creation.
+In addition, the duo raised over 500 dollars to pay for the start-up costs.

 As time went on, the vision broadened, and the plan was for 71 Republic to be more than just a website, but a company.

-The five of them, using the money previously raised, designed the site.
+Mason and Matthew, joined by other supporters of the project, using the money previously raised, designed the site.
 In addition, they invited three prevalent politicians to participate in a live stream video on June 10th, 2017, that would signify the site’s launch.

 After the website was up and running, the next item on the list was to register it as a company.
 So, on July 19th, 2017, 71 Republic was filed as a Limited Liability Company (LLC) under Maryland Corporate Law.